USCGC Smilax

-USCGC Smilax (WAGL/WLIC-315) is a 100 ft United States Coast Guard Cosmos-class inland construction tender, commissioned in 1944.
-Smilax is the "Queen of the Fleet", as the oldest commissioned U.S. Coast Guard cutter.
+USCGC Smilax (WAGL/WLIC-315) is a 100 ft United States Coast Guard Cosmos-class inland construction tender.
+Commissioned in 1944, Smilax is the "Queen of the Fleet", the oldest commissioned U.S. Coast Guard cutter.

 History

 Smilax was built by Dubuque Boat & Boiler Works in Dubuque, Iowa.
 Her keel was laid on 26 November 1943, she was launched on 18 August 1944, and commissioned 1 November 1944.
 Built as a 100-foot bay and sound tender at a cost of $194,238, she required a year to build at a time when most ships were built in 40 days, making her the most expensive ship of her class.

 After commissioning, Smilax was assigned to the Seventh District and was stationed at Fort Pierce, Florida where she engaged in the aids to navigation mission.
 From 1 June 1954 to 9 November 1965, she was homeported out of New Smyrna Beach, Florida.
 While stationed in Florida she assisted on several search and rescue cases.

 After twenty years of service, Smilax was refitted with new engines, and given a 70 ft barge.
 On 9 November 1965, she moved to Brunswick, Georgia as her new homeport, carrying out the aids to navigation mission for that area.
 She was redesignated WLI-315 in 1966, and WLIC-315 on 1 October 1979.

 In July 1999, Smilax moved to her current homeport of Atlantic Beach, North Carolina, relieving her sister ship USCGC Primrose (WLIC-316) of her aids to navigation duties.